When to Consider Hiring a Tax Attorney

 How Does a Tax Attorney Help?

 A tax attorney serves as your advocate in dealings with the IRS.
-In addition to speaking and negotiating with the IRS on your behalf, a tax attorney is often able to dissuade the IRS from pursuing inappropriate lines of questioning.
+In addition to speaking and debating with the IRS on your behalf, a tax attorney is often able to dissuade the IRS from pursuing inappropriate lines of questioning.

 A tax attorney is also expedient, understanding the complexities of your issue and the processes necessary for resolution.
 An attorney saves you considerable time in closing any open matters.

 Tax attorneys specialize in tax law, having spent three years in law school and years of practice understanding the intricacies of the case law and legal precedents.
-A tax attorney is familiar with the approaches that work best for solving your dilemmas, have advanced negotiating skills and are unlikely to be intimidated by IRS officials.
+A tax attorney is familiar with the approaches that work best for solving your dilemmas, have advanced tax resolution skills and are unlikely to be intimidated by IRS officials.

 A tax attorney provides you with attorney-client privilege, ensuring that discussions with you are confidential by law.
 Attorneys cannot be forced to share what they know about your case in depositions, hearings or trials.